-A regular question among a pre-Depression railroad modelers centers around what freight cars should be a part of the model fleet.
-The home road always gets first consideration, but what else should be among the texture of the freight car fleet?
-Most of those in the discussion are in HO scale and we are lucky to have an extensive line of HO scale resin kit freight cars made by Westerfield Models.
+A regular question among a Pre-Depression Era railroad modelers centers around what freight cars should be a part of the model fleet.
+The home road always gets first consideration, but what other railroads and car types should be among the freight car fleet?
+Most of the modelers in the discussions are in HO scale.
+We are lucky to have an extensive line of HO scale resin kit freight cars made by Westerfield Models.
 This line was originally developed by Al Westerfield and sold to Andrew Dahm, who continues to offer nearly all of the original line.
 Let’s take a look at some Westerfield models that fit into a mid-1920s era model railroad.

-This overview was originally published in December 2010 but content was lost when my blog host suffered a digital belch.
-I thought since the company is back in business that this overview would come in handy for many modelers.
-I thank Al Westerfield for allowing use of the prototype information noted under each of the suggestions.
-I copied most of those details from the original website before it disappeared.
+This overview was originally published in December 2010.
+I created this as a handy modeling guide.
+I thank Al Westerfield and Andrew Dahm for allowing use of the prototype information noted with the suggestions.
 If you plan to order some of the fine Westerfield products, please use the current business website.
-Of course, some say that each of the Westerfield models are pertinent, but there are only so many hobby dollars to spend, but each model railroad will have different needs.
+Of course, some would argue that each of the Westerfield models are pertinent.
+With only so many hobby dollars to spend, each model railroad will have different needs.